AdsonBatista/google-script-multiple-upload/README.md

 ## Usage:
 Just fill the form and select multiple files
 After uploading files, system will return a link, go to that link then check
-Check spreadsheet "SANDBOX LOG" in the "sanbox" folder
+Check spreadsheet "SANDBOX LOG" in the "sandbox" folder
 ## Please do not edit credentials information when using this demo project.
 ## If you want to contribute, please feel free to make a pull request.
 We'll help the others.